Eclipse build is slow the first time "Copying resources to the output folder"

 build ptolemy after update: 1 min 93 MB copied

-#7 Updated by jianwu jianwu about 9 years ago
+#7 Updated by jianwu jianwu over 9 years ago

 I exclude test directories in ptolemy .classpath file so that the build will be faster.
 Now building ptolemy takes about 45 seconds on my machine and the size is reduced to 60 MB.